Furniture Flammability Safety Standards in the European Union: An Overview

 • Inform your supplier of all relevant EN standards and national rules

-• Book lab testing before mass production to verify fire safety compliance
+• Book lab testing before mass production to verify flammability compliance

 • (USA & EU)